-With over 200 million Muslims in India, there are no shortage of mosques.
-Jama Masjid, the largest mosque in the country, rises above the rest.
-It was commissioned by Shah Jahan, the same emperor who built the iconic Taj Mahal for his beloved wife Mumtaz Mahal.
-Completed in 1656 AD, the courtyard of Jama Masjid can accommodate 25,000 devotees.
-There is a dress code and traditional robes can be rented at the northern gate.
+With over 200 million Muslims in India, the country has no shortage of mosques.
+Jama Masjid, India's largest mosque, was commissioned by Shah Jahan, the same emperor who built the iconic Taj Mahal for his beloved wife, Mumtaz Mahal.
+Completed in 1656, the courtyard of Jama Masjid can accommodate 25,000 devotees.
+Visitors must comply with a dress code; traditional robes can be rented at the northern gate.
 The mosque is located in Old Delhi near other notable sites, including the Red Fort and Chandni Chowk market, so schedule extra time to explore the area.
-Note: Tourists are not allowed during prayer hours.
+Note: No visitors are allowed during prayer hours.

 By Allison Sodha, AFAR Local Expert